corviraptor/Backend/DredgeCombat/docs/style.md

 ## Combo Blades

 In code, `comboblade` is a single word.
-I don't entirely understand why it looks so wrong to me as two words in `snake_case`.
+I don't entirely understand why it looks so wrong to me as two words in code.